CyberT33N/javascript-cheat-sheet/README.md

 7. Combine Async with promise

 # [Promise](#_promise)
+1. Use then & catch with async functions where we resolve promise
-1. async await for promise resolve
+2. async await for promise resolve
-2. Nested Functions
+3. Nested Functions

 # [Wait](#_wait)
 1. Wait until some condition is true